Alir3z4/django-blog-book/chapter_3_make_blogging_happens.md

 An application should do one job and only one job and do that completely.
 That's why we don't have **comments** or **Visit Counts** or other features included in our Blog Application design.

-Any extra feature should that can work independently from the blog app should get developed as an external app or package.
+Any extra features that can work independently from the blog app should get developed as an external app or package.

 ## Models